-Modern aeronautical structures are increasingly made of composite materials due to their well-known benefits.
-Despite their superior structural characteristics, composite structures exhibit poor dynamic and acoustic isolation levels compared to conventional metallic ones.
-As a result and in order to maintain the comfort levels in the passenger and payload compartments within acceptable limits, additional acoustic and vibrational isolation technologies (sound packages) are necessary in several transport applications.
-If non-optimally designed for a certain application, these sound packages can add substantial weight to the structure, compromising the weight benefits gained by the employment of composites.
+Massive reduction in fuel consumption and costs are foreseen by the use of advanced lightweight composite materials in the coming decades.
+However composite structures exhibit poor acoustic isolation levels compared to conventional metallic ones.
+In order to maintain the comfort levels in the passenger and payload compartments within acceptable limits, additional acoustic and vibration isolation technologies (sound packages) are necessary.
+These sound packages can add substantial weight to the structure, compromising the weight savings, if their designs are sub-optimal.

-The aforementioned challenges imply an urgent and genuine need for development of lightweight and multifunctional structures, for modern industrial transport applications.
-The N2N Training Network aims at developing a high-fidelity and efficient Multidisciplinary Design Optimization (MDO) scheme for multifunctional composites having poroelastic inclusions and combining minimum mass with maximum damping and comfort levels.
+There is an urgent need for the development of novel materials and design approaches for silent and lightweight multifunctional sound packages, for modern industrial applications.
+The No2Noise training network aims at developing an efficient high-fidelity Multidisciplinary Design Optimization (MDO) scheme for multifunctional composites having poroelastic inclusions.

 Key Aims & Objectives

-developing reliable tools for providing accurate optimal designs for multifunctional composite structures that combine lightweight properties with exceptional acoustic and vibration isolation
+Developing reliable tools for providing near-optimal designs for multifunctional composite structures that combine lightweight properties with exceptional acoustic and vibration isolation.

-A training programme aiming at developing both the research as well as the transferable skills of the Fellows has been designed
+A world-class training programme aimed at developing both the research as well as the transferable skills of the fellows.